tango4j/Auto-Tuning-Spectral-Clustering/README.md

 ### Prerequisites

-This repo is based on python 3.7.
+* This repo is based on python 3.7.

-The required python3 libraries:
+* The mainly required python3 libraries:
 ```
 scikit-learn==0.22
 kaldi_io==0.9.1
 ```
-[Kaldi](https://kaldi-asr.org/doc/about.html) is required to reproduce the numbers in the paper.
+* [Kaldi](https://kaldi-asr.org/doc/about.html) is required to reproduce the numbers in the paper.
 Go to [Kaldi install](http://jrmeyer.github.io/asr/2016/01/26/Installing-Kaldi.html) to install Kaldi software.

-[Kaldi](https://kaldi-asr.org/doc/about.html) should  be installed in your home folder `~/kaldi` to be successfully loaded.
+* [Kaldi](https://kaldi-asr.org/doc/about.html) should  be installed in your home folder `~/kaldi` to be successfully loaded.

-You can still run the clustering algorithm without [Kaldi](http://jrmeyer.github.io/asr/2016/01/26/Installing-Kaldi.html) by saving your affinity matrix into .npy.
+* You can still run the clustering algorithm without [Kaldi](http://jrmeyer.github.io/asr/2016/01/26/Installing-Kaldi.html) by saving your affinity matrix into .npy.

 ### Installing